christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 - [x] If baseline issues are found, stop migration work and either fix them first or document them explicitly as pre-existing constraints.
 - [x] Update the checklist for this phase.
 - [x] Feed forward any setup, observability, or reproducibility findings into Phases 1 through 7.

-Blocked: The current local benchmark still cannot complete end to end yet.
-Blocked: GitHub completed workflow run `23289568217` for orchestration instance `f97caa2686f14751b3b9b29d7e85a048`, but no corresponding local API webhook request, Functions webhook handling, or durable external event was observed for that instance.
-Blocked: The remaining Phase 0 blocker is inbound webhook delivery to the local stack.
-The active GitHub App guidance still points the webhook URL at the deployed dev API (`https://dev-api-was.codingdemo.co.uk/api/github/webhooks`), and there is no documented local tunnel or local webhook override flow in this repo.

 ### Verification